Department:Lancaster Institute for the Contemporary Arts

 Schoenberg, A Fundamentals of Musical Composition (London: Faber, 1967)

 Bent, I Analysis (London: Macmillan, 1987)

 Cook, N Analysis through Composition: Principles of the Classical Style (Oxford: Oxford University Press, 1996)

 Dunsby, J and Whitall, A Music Analysis in Theory and Practice (London: Faber, 1988)

 Schoenberg, A Structural Functions of Harmony, ed.
 Stein, L (London and Boston: Faber and Faber, 1983)

 Tunley, D A Practical Course in Tonal Harmony (London and Boston: Faber Music, 1984)

 Curriculum Design: Single, Combined or Consortial Schemes to which the Module Contributesback to top

-Optional module in BA Music, BA Popular Music Studies, BA Music Technology, BA Hons Creative Arts, BA/BSc Computer Science and Music, BA EngLMus, BA FrMu, BA GerMu, BA HisMus, BA ISMu, BA SSMu
+Optional module: BA Hons Creative Arts, BA/BSc Computer Science and Music, BA EngLMus, BA FrMu, BA GerMu, BA HisMus, BA ISMu, BA SSMu